josephharrisonbraze/braze-docs/_docs/_help/help_articles/segments/segmentation_logic_with_and_or.md

 tool: Segments
 ---

-# Segmentation Logic With And/Or
+# Segmentation logic with and/or

 The **AND** and **OR** operators enable some very powerful filtering.
 There are 2 scenarios you may wish to apply:
 * [Using AND or OR](#using-and-or-or)
 * [Using Both](#using-both)

-## Using AND or OR
+## Using and or or

 ### AND